 Byway Association "Group of 54"

 What's behind the name?
-The most significant membership contributors are noted as the "Group of 54."
-The commitment required to be included in the Group of 54 is a five year allocation of a minimum of $200 per year.
-The five year commitments automatically renew at the investor's original level, unless otherwise requested.
+Significant membership contributors are noted as the "Group of 54", so named to represent the current number of miles in the Byway route.
+There is a minimum $1000 commitment required to be included in this group, payable over five years, if desired.
+The five year commitments automatically renewed at the investor's original level, unless otherwise requested.

 "Group of 54" Members